fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 ### CANALCDBUT (was CANALCDNOSIGNALI2C_CS15)

 This is a version with an option to disable the signal code for testing without a signal and detection.

+This code was missing the reset processing using 'z' 'z' and it has now been added.

 ### Another Idea (yet to be named)